wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

         We are building a collaborative group around the shared goal of creating multilayer semiconductor devices that are efficient, stable, scalable, and scientifically well understood.
 We are especially interested in researchers who are curious, hands-on, open to discussion, and excited to help shape a new laboratory from the beginning.

-        All positions are fully funded.
+        Fully funded positions are available for outstanding candidates.
 We support career development through scientific mentoring, proposal and manuscript training, international collaboration, conference participation, and visiting opportunities at partner institutions.

         [See open positions →](/opportunities/)
     design:
       columns: '1'
+      background: {}
 ---